Using raised beds

 Plan where to put your raised beds

 Take a look around your garden to work out the best location for your raised bed.
-If you’re planning to have more than one, you might find a measuring tape and ruler handy to help you work out how much space you need.
+If you’re planning to have more than one, have a measuring tape and ruler handy to help you work out how much space you need.

 A raised garden needs plenty of sunshine to grow, and if you’re planning to grow your own vegetables, running them north to south will help ensure they enjoy even sunlight.